Lawyers, Judges Push to Close Immigration Courts Amid Virus

 Immigration attorneys have sported swim goggles and masks borrowed from friends to meet with clients in detention centers.
 Masked judges are stocking their cramped courtrooms with hand sanitizer for hearings they want to do by phone.

-The U.S. Justice Department on Monday postponed hearings for asylum-seekers waiting in Mexico, but only after judges in San Diego defied orders to keep their courtrooms running amid the pandemic.
+The U.S. Justice Department on Monday postponed hearings for asylum-seekers waiting in Mexico, but only after judges in San Diego canceled hearings in defiance of orders to keep them running amid the pandemic.
 The government has delayed hearings for immigrants who aren't in detention but is moving forward for those who are.

 Suspected coronavirus infections have forced immigration courts in New York, New Jersey and Colorado to temporarily shut down in the past week.
-As a precaution, the government announced the closure of several more Wednesday and said others would be reopened only to accept documents.
-But many of the 68 U.S. immigration courts continue to hold hearings.
+As a precaution, the government announced the closure of several more Wednesday.
+Others that previously closed had reopened Thursday, including in Seattle.
+A handful of courts are only accepting documents.

+But most of the 68 U.S. immigration courts are still holding hearings.

 That's leaving judges and attorneys to try to protect themselves.
 Immigration and Customs Enforcement told lawyers to bring their own masks and gloves, which many hospitals can’t even find.